zedrex/algosketch/README.md

 ## Implemention of Breadth First Search
 ![Breadth First Search](demo/BFS-Demo.gif)

 To run on your own device, clone the repo, open folder `demo/SFML-BFS` and run `make` from terminal.
 Run `./main` to run the file.
-While running the file:
+While running:

 Press Space to initialize.